South Africa police fire rubber bullets at striking miners

 A return to work on Tuesday was one of the conditions attached to the deal.

-However, at Amplats' Thembelani mine, hundreds of miners barricaded a road with burning tyres, and police said an electricity sub-station at another mine was set alight.
+At the Thembelani mine hundreds of miners barricaded a road to one of the shafts with burning tyres.

-Amplats said it was still working out attendance numbers at its four strike-hit Rustenburg mines.
-For the past few weeks, fewer than 20 percent of staff have been turning up.
+"No one is at work today unless they snuck in," Mayford Mjuza, a worker representative, told Reuters as a police helicopter hovered nearby.

-The strikes have also been a major test for Zuma, who faces an ANC leadership election in December.
+Amplats said it was still gathering details on attendance at its four strike-hit Rustenburg mines.

-Even though his handling of the unrest has caused internal party concern, he remains favourite to win re-election, teeing him up for another five years as national president from 2014.
+Striking miners are due to hold a mass meeting at a football pitch near Rustenburg later on Tuesday.

-Management threats of mass dismissals, along with pay sweeteners, have ended most of the strikes in the last two weeks, but workers at Thembelani said they were determined to hold out.
+Management threats of mass dismissals and some payment sweeteners have ended some strikes in the last two weeks.

-Their main demand is for Amplats to match a salary increase of up to 22 percent offered by rival Lonmin after a violent wildcat walkout at its nearby Marikana platinum mine in August.
+However, workers at Thembelani said they were determined to stay away until Amplats matched a salary increase of up to 22 percent offered by rival Lonmin following a violent wildcat walkout at its nearby Marikana platinum mine in August.

-The Lonmin offer came in the wake of the police killing of 34 miners on August 16, the bloodiest security incident since apartheid.
-Lonmin said on Tuesday it wanted to raise $800 million via a rights issue to help it recover from the strikes [ID:nL5E8LU1PG].
+The Lonmin offer came in the wake of the police killing of 34 miners on August 16, the nation's bloodiest security incident since apartheid.

 MacDonald Motsaathebe, who has been with Amplats for 12 years, said workers did not agree to the deal struck at the weekend between Amplats and unions including the National Union of Mineworkers.